DPDK/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

 operations,

-The capabilities mechanism defines the individual algorithms/functions which the device supports, such as a specific symmetric Crypto cipher or authentication operation.
+The capabilities mechanism defines the individual algorithms/functions which the device supports, such as a specific symmetric Crypto cipher, authentication operation or Authenticated Encryption with Associated Data (AEAD) operation.

 Device Features